AjeetGitHub2016/deeplearning.ai/README.md

 Course 1: Neural Networks and Deep Learning
 Course 2: Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization
 Course 3: Structuring Machine Learning Projects
-Course 4: Convolutional Neural Networks
+Course 4: Convolutional Neural Network(s) [Please ignore the submodule 4_Convolution Neural Networks]
 Course 5: Sequence Models

+# Repository Discription
+Each courses are divided into Week wise directories (Maximum upto Week4).
+This repositpory mainly contains the programming assignments which I have completed during the course.
+Main file of assignments is [.ipynb] jupyter notebook. [images] folder contains the images which are used in jupyter notebok. [.py] files are the helping scripts for particular assignment.